wilsonehusin/husin.dev/content/blog/2023-05-04-smush/index.md

 In my observation, 2 core 4 thread machines will usually show up as 4 processors in `/proc/cpuinfo`, thus resulting in Go's `runtime.NumCPU()` to return `4`.
 I wonder if GitHub Actions runner's infrastructure virtualization somehow returns 2 while the actual hardware processes it as if there are 4.

-Don't quote me on this though, This is a hypothesis without knowing much of under the hood.
+Don't quote me on this though.
+This is a hypothesis without knowing much of under the hood.
 If you have an alternative guess or would like to share what you know, [please drop me a line](mailto:wilson@husin.dev) and I would like to learn from you!
 {{</ callout >}}

 ## Just Smush them